Paralympics: Bhagat enter semifinals; Suhas, Krishna and Tarun also win, mixed day for Kohli | Sports-Games

 World No.1 Pramod Bhagat sailed into the men's singles semifinals after beating Ukraine's Oleksandr Chyrkov in his second group A match of the Tokyo Paralympics badminton event here on Thursday as the country's shuttlers expectedly produced strong performances.

-The 33-year-old, also a reigning world champion, saw off Chyrkob 21-12 21-9 in 26 minutes to top his group and enter the last four in-class SL3.
+The 33-year-old Bhagat, also a reigning world champion, saw off Chyrkob 21-12 21-9 in 26 minutes to top his group and enter the last four in class SL3.

 ''I was in the groove today and played really well.
 Oleksandr Chyrkov is a good player and played some good strokes in the match.
 I am very happy that I have reached the semi-finals,'' Bhagat said.